fufangitgenesis/productivitykeyindicatorbeta-PKI/README.md

 ## Acknowledgements

-This project was built using the following fantastic libraries:
+This project was built using Gemini AI and the following fantastic libraries:

 *   [Tailwind CSS](https://tailwindcss.com/)
 *   [Chart.js](https://www.chartjs.org/)